shyamal-dhua/Continuous_Control_using_DDPG/README.md

   python main.py -h
   ```

 11. The model parameters get stored in the folder `Continuous_Control_using_DDPG/checkpoints/`.
 The checkpoints get stored for any network scoring above 30.
+Our best trained checkpoints are kept in the folder `Continuous_Control_using_DDPG/best_checkpoints/`.
 The plots for the training get stored in `Continuous_Control_using_DDPG/plots/`.

+12. The Jupyter notebook solution `Continuous_Control.ipynb` and the project report `Report.ipynb` are present in the folder `Continuous_Control_using_DDPG/report/`.

 13. Below is how the agents were acting without training [for both single agent and 20 agents].
 The agents take random actions.